 Quileute Tribe Removes Derelict Crab Pots and Develops Recovery Program

-The Nature Conservancy, the Quileute Indian Tribe, and the NOAA Marine Debris Program have partnered to remove derelict crab pots from tribal waters off the Washington Coast and to develop a sustainable reporting and annual recovery program for lost pots.
+The Nature Conservancy, the Quileute Indian Tribe, and the NOAA Marine Debris Program partnered to remove derelict crab pots from tribal waters off the Washington Coast and developed a sustainable reporting and annual recovery program for lost pots.

 Type of Project: Community-based Marine Debris Removal Grant